Note: the Niv Lab is currently quite full and we are not actively searching for students, nor do we currently have open positions for postdocs.

 Q: Do you accept foreign research assistants?

 A: Unfortunately, due to visa regulations we cannot secure a work visa (or any other immigration-related documents) to the USA for foreigners interested in working in the lab at a post-bac level.
 Unless you have a Master's degree or you are coming as a graduate student, we cannot hire you to the lab.
 This is beyond our control.
+We do accept international students on OPT, but cannot provide OPT STEM extensions.

 Q: Do you accept undergraduate summer interns?